 The EuroHPC Summit 2024 will take place in Belgium on 18-21 March 2024, during the Belgian EU Presidency.
-The organisation of this event will begin in 2023 and will base itself on the best practice and experience of EuroHPC Summit 2023.
-A budget of 700,000 Euros will be allocated from DEP operational activities.
+The organisation of this event will be based on the best practice and experience of the past EuroHPC Summit 2023.
+An estimated budget of EUR 700,000 is allocated from DEP operational activities.

-The event will gather key European HPC stakeholders from providers, to scientific and industrial users, to policy makers.
-As in 2023, a particular attention will be given to the students of the EUMaster4HPC and to the R&I projects of the JU.
+The event will gather key European HPC stakeholders from providers to scientific and industrial users, to policy makers.
+As in 2023, particular attention will be given to the students of the EUMaster4HPC and to the R&I projects of the JU.

-The Summit will be an important moment to showcase the latest achievements and opportunities in the European supercomputing ecosystem, but also to discuss and reflect on the current and future challenges in HPC and quantum computing.
+The Summit will be an important moment to showcase the latest achievements and opportunities in the European supercomputing ecosystem, but also to discuss and reflect on the current and future challenges in HPC, quantum, and Artificial Intelligence computing.
 The event will provide also a great opportunity for attendees to network and connect with the European HPC and quantum community